The metrics related to digital products tell us a lot about how users perceive them. One such highly reliable metric is user retention.

-- Implement contextual user flows that help users get started on the app quickly.
-Product walkthroughs do the job here!
-For instance guiding users on setting up their accounts – signing up, filling in profile details, setting preferences (like language), and more.
+- Implement contextual user flows using product walkthroughs: Guide users on setting up their accounts – signing up, filling in profile details, setting preferences (like language), and more.

-- Identify the core activity/actions and get users to perform those.
-Ideally, the core function for a fantasy gaming app is users playing the first game/joining the first contest.
+- Get users to perform core actions: Ideally, the core function of a fantasy gaming app is for users to play the first game/joining the first contest.
 Similarly, for a healthcare app, it would be the user booking their first tests.
 Nudging users towards such actions drives quick activation.
 This way, you retain users better by guiding them to actions closest to your app’s value proposition.

-- Avoid overwhelming users by introducing multiple features (including irrelevant ones).
-What you could do instead is highlight features at the time it would be most relevant to users.
-Here’s a simple use case – an e-commerce app highlighting the filter option to the user segment browsing through products.
+- Highlight the most relevant features: Avoid overwhelming users by introducing multiple features (including irrelevant ones).
+Instead, you could highlight features most relevant to users.
+Here’s a simple use case – an ecommerce app highlighting the filter option to the user segment browsing through products.

-All of this makes it easier for users to realize the app’s value in the first interaction itself.
+This makes it easier for users to realize the app’s value in the first interaction.
 And, helping users discover this value gets much easier with a no-code platform that allows you to deploy real-time no-code nudges in just a few minutes.

 Product-led growth is all about prioritizing product experience.
 Here’s what a product-led growth strategy does for you:

 - Let users experience the product first-hand.
 It thrives on the motto – experience first, commit later.
-Building free trial/freemium models resonate with this.
+Building free trial/freemium models resonates with this.

-- Make the product self-serving – While there is a long list of in-app engagement tactics, let’s cut straight to one of the most effective ones – Contextual Nudges.
-These visual hints in the form of instructional/informational tool-tips, spotlights, beacons make the product more intuitive.
+- Make the product self-serving with contextual nudges.
+These visual hints in the form of instructional/informational tool-tips, spotlights, and beacons make the product more intuitive.

-- Deliver quick value – Contextual walkthroughs deployed during onboarding help users experience the app value early.
-Users can come across multiple aha moments in their journey – starting at the onboarding stage.
-As users keep engaging with your product, you must focus on helping them find value constantly.
+- Contextual walkthroughs deployed during onboarding help users experience the app value early.
+Users can encounter multiple aha moments in their journey – starting at the onboarding stage.
+As users keep engaging with your product, you must constantly focus on helping them find value.

 - Empower your product to drive the metric that matter most – retention

-Stitch a great product with the perfect product experience and see it become the single strongest source for getting users to stick to your app.
+Stitch a great product with the perfect product experience and see it become the most vital source for getting users to stick to your app.